-The Goriška Brda district, also known as simply Brda is a textbook case of a typical mediterranean winegrowing district.
+The Goriška Brda district, also known as simply Brda is a textbook case of a typical Mediterranean wine-growing district.
 It’s bordered by Soča river to the east, starting with mount Sabotin then following its ridge all the way to Korada.
 To the west Brda are bordered by Friuli with river Idrija separating the two.
 As you travel further to the south of the district the altitude of the terrain gradually becomes lower until it reaches the Prevalje plain.

 The Brda soil is a result of ocean sedimentation.
-Just like Vipava, Brda were also once covered by the sea.
+Just like Vipava, Brda was also once covered by the sea.
 Once the water subsided it left behind layers of flysch (also known as Opoka), sandstone and limestone.
 The weather is very good for vine growth with mild winters and hot but not too dry summers.
-The climate is almost mediterranean contributing to the specific taste of the local wine.
+The climate is almost Mediterranean contributing to the specific taste of the local wine.

 The most commonly grown varieties in Brda are Ribolla, Chardonnay, Merlot, Sauvignonasse (Green Sauvignon), Gray Pinot, Cabernet Sauvignon and Sauvignon.

 The Kras district is a protected natural park.
-It’s dominated by the Teran wine, a Slovenian specialty made from the Refosco variety.
+It’s dominated by the Teran wine, a Slovenian speciality made from the Refosco variety.
 The Kras plateau is squeezed between the Gulf of Trieste, Vipava Valley and Brkini Hills.

-The area is a typical karst plateau with uneven terrain full of sinkholes and uvalas where old vineyards remain to this day.
+The area is a typical karst plateau with uneven terrain full of sinkholes and uvulas where old vineyards remain to this day.
 The climate is relatively dry with strong winds, especially bora.
 What influences the vineyards in this area the most is a distinct red soil called terra rossa.